-What makes the most popular blogs sizzle?
-These blogging tips aren’t the secret sauce; they’re the meat and potatoes of how bloggers attract traffic and keep readers.
+These lessons from the most popular blogs aren’t the “secret sauce”.
+They’re the meat and potatoes of how bloggers attract traffic and keep readers.

-Search engine optimization is the prime rib of the most popular blogs that make money.
-Read SEO 2016: Learn Search Engine Optimization by RL Adams to learn how Google ranks blogs and websites – and how it’s increased its reliance on four major components of trust that work at the heart of its search algorithm: age, authority, content, and relevancy.
+Search engine optimization is key.
+If you want to make money blogging, learn how Google ranks blogs and websites.
+Pay attention to Google’s reliance on the four major components of trust that work at the heart of its search algorithm: age, authority, content, and relevancy.
 In this book, you’ll learn just how each of these affects Google’s search results, and just how you can best optimize your blog and content to ensure that you’re playing by Google’s many rules.

 An important thing to remember is that just because a blog is popular doesn’t mean it’s good.
 What I think is a good blog may not be what you think is a good blog – and the beauty of blogging is that you get to decide how you want your blog to look, feel, and be.